MARKET SNAPSHOT: Dow Rises 200 Points Amid Good Earnings From Target And Lowe's

 Stocks in Asia traded mixed overnight, as China's CSI 300 fell 0.2%, Hong Kong's Hang Seng Index gained 0.2% and Japan's Nikkei 225 shed 0.3%.

-In Europe, stocks traded higher, with the Stoxx Europe 600 climbing by about 1.1%.
-Italy's FTSE MIB Index was up 1.9% on Wednesday.
+In Europe, stocks closed higher, with the Stoxx Europe 600 climbing 1.2%.
+Italy's FTSE MIB Index rose 1.9% on Wednesday.

-In commodities markets, the price of crude oil was rising 0.9% to $56.67 a barrel, while gold prices traded 0.3% lower .
+In commodities markets, the price of crude oil was falling 0.5% to $55.88 a barrel, while gold prices traded flat .
 The U.S. dollar , meanwhile, was flat relative to its major trading partners.